dmmalam/wall-leecher/README.md

 * SimpleDesktops
 * NationalGeographic
 * Wallbase
-* Write your own site scraper ( see Devel below)
+* Write your own site scraper ( see the Development section below)

-PLEASE DO NOT UNNECESSARILY DOWNLOAD FROM SITES.
+Disclaimer
 ---
+PLEASE DO NOT UNNECESSARILY DOWNLOAD WALLPAPERS.
+I'm not responsible if you unintentionally create a Denial of Service attack by trying to download every image on a site.
+By default it will only download a dozen images, though this can be increased via a command line option.

 Command line
 ---
-This will give the options for a particular site `wall-leech simpledesktops `
+This will give the options for a particular site `wall-leech simpledesktops -h`

 `Options:`